The birth of the intracluster medium: the evolution of multiphase gas and Lyman-$\alpha$ haloes in a simulated $z\sim3$ protocluster: Simulations

 Our simulation uses the cosmological, hydrodynamical moving-mesh code \textsc{Arepo} \citep{Arepo}, which solves the Euler equations across a quasi-Lagrangian Voronoi mesh.
 We use cosmology consistent with Planck \citep{Planck2015Parameters}, where $\Omega_\mathrm{\Lambda} = 0.6911,$ $ \Omega_\mathrm{m} = 0.3089,$ $ \Omega_\mathrm{b}=0.0486,$ $\sigma_\mathrm{8} = 0.8159,$ $n_\mathrm{s} = 0.9667$ and $h=0.6774$.
 On-the-fly friends-of-friends \citep{FOF} and \textsc{Subfind} halo identification algorithms \citep{Subfind1,Subfind2} are used to identify gravitationally bound structures, and an on-the-fly shock finder is also used \citep{SchaalSpringel2015}.

 The simulation presented in this work is very similar to the ``ShockRef512" zoom simulation previously presented in \citet{Bennett2020}, but instead of stopping at $z=6$ we continue the simulation to approximately $z=2.7$.
 To begin with, we selected a massive galaxy cluster progenitor from the \textsc{Fable} simulation suite described in \cite{FABLE1}, itself selected from a parent dark matter only simulation, Millennium XXL \citep{MilleniumXXL}.
 We chose a halo with a mass at $z=0$ of $M_\mathrm{200} \approx 10^{15}$\,$\mathrm{M}_\mathrm{\odot}$\footnote{$M_\mathrm{200}$ and $M_\mathrm{500}$ refer to the mass contained within $R_\mathrm{200}$ and $R_\mathrm{500}$, respectively, within which the average density is $200$ and $500$ times the critical density of the Universe at the redshift of interest.}.
 This massive halo is ideal for the study of the evolution of the CGM into ICM at intermediate redshift.
-By the end of the simulation shown in this work, at $z=2.7$, the halo has a mass $M_\mathrm{200} \approx 7 \times 10^{13}$\,$\mathrm{M}_\mathrm{\odot}$.
+By the end of the simulation shown in this work, at $z=2.7$, the halo has a mass $M_\mathrm{200} \approx 7 \times 10^{13}$\,$\mathrm{M}_\mathrm{\odot}$, with a central stellar mass of $\sim\!5\times10^{11}\,\mathrm{M}_\odot$.
+The central galaxy is in the process of quenching, with recent feedback causing a rapid decrease in the star formation rate (SFR) to a specific SFR of $10^{-0.5}\,\mathrm{Gyr}^{-1}$.

 The zoom-in region contains collisionless dark matter particles, extending to approximately $10$~cMpc, each with a mass of $m_\mathrm{DM} = 5.54 \times 10^7 \,h^{-1}\,\mathrm{M}_\mathrm{\odot}$.
 Baryonic cell masses are kept within a factor of two of a target mass, which is set depending on the shock refinement scheme described in \citet{Bennett2020}.
 Cells with a Mach number $\mathcal{M}>1.5$ are flagged for refinement, along with all cells within the shocked cell's smoothing length (except star-forming cells), for 10\,Myr.
 Shocks with $\mathcal{M}_\mathrm{thresh}>1.5$ are very prevalent throughout the forming protocluster, which effectively increases resolution throughout the zoom in region ($\gtrsim 95$ per cent of the volume within $R_{200}$ is at the highest resolution).
 To avoid refining in regions too far outside the halo of interest we also impose an additional radial cut on the resolution criterion, using the central black hole to track the halo centre.
 We set the cut off radius to $1.5$\,cMpc (approximately $R_{500}$ at $z=0$), larger than that used in \citet{Bennett2020}.
 The simulation is restarted from a pre-existing run with \textsc{Arepo}'s default refinement scheme at $z=12$, and the shock refinement scheme is activated at $z\sim10$.